Take cyproterone tablets with a drink of water and something to eat.

 Important: cyproterone can affect the way your liver works and the way your adrenal glands work.
 Your doctor will discuss this with your before you start the treatment, but it is important you tell your doctor if you develop any of the following:

-- If you feel very tired, start losing your appetite or weight, develop diarrhoea or sickness, or if you feel particularly irritable or depressed.
+- If you feel very tired, start losing your appetite or weight, develop diarrhoea or sickness (vomiting), or feel particularly irritable or depressed.
 These can be signs that your adrenal glands are being affected.

 If you experience any other symptoms which you think may be due to the tablets, please speak with your doctor or pharmacist for further advice.